 If your need, as a composer or copywriter, only is that Koda gives another person, e.g. a manager, ongoing access to information about your works and distribution statements, you can give consent to such an ongoing access.

 If you are in the process of negotiating a publishing agreement with a music publisher where you need to calculate an advance, you can consent to Koda just once gives the music publisher access to information on your works and recent years revenue.

 - Assignments, Garnishments and payments to third party

-PLEASE NOTE!
-An administration fee of DKK 500 will be charged for each registered assignment of this type.
-The amount will be deducted from assignee’s account when the assignment is registered.
+PLEASE NOTE that Koda charges an administration fee of DKK 500 for each registered transfer agreement.
+The amount will be deducted from the carrier's account in connection with the registration of the transport.

 - A signed assignment declaration must be submitted to Koda when the agreement is entered into.

 - You only need to send the assignment declaration to Koda<>Clearly state whether the assignment declaration applies to payments from both Koda and NCB.